 In relation to bus services, it is proposed that the 303 (Barry - Rhoose) bus service could penetrate the site, with new infrastructure in turn provided within the site bounds by the developer.
-The T9 service meanwhile could provide for good connectivity to Cardiff, although this would be subject to the service being resumed following its current suspension.
+The T9 service meanwhile could provide for good connectivity to Cardiff, although this would be subject to the service being resumed following its current suspension, which to date it has not.
 This detail can form part of reserved matters, along with detail of the spine road.
 It is also proposed to upgrade existing bus stops on Port Road as mitigation, to include raised kerbs, shelter, seating and timetable information.
 The latter would be provided from the outset prior to any occupation of development (see condition 13).